pingcap/docs/reference/performance/index-merge.md

 ---
 title: Access Tables Using IndexMerge
 summary: Learn how to access tables using the `IndexMerge` query execution plan.
 category: reference
 ---

 # Access Tables Using IndexMerge

-When the TiDB version is upgraded to 4.0, it allows to access tables with the `IndexMerge` method.
-With the new method, optimizer can use multiple indexes per table, and merge the results returned by the indexes.
-In some scenarios, the method makes the query more efficient by avoiding full table scans.
+`IndexMerge` is a method introduced in TiDB v4.0 to access tables.
+Using this method, the TiDB optimizer can use multiple indexes per table and merge the results returned by each index.
+In some scenarios, this method makes the query more efficient by avoiding full table scans.

 This document introduces the applicable scenarios, a use case, and how to enable `IndexMerge`.

 ## Applicable scenarios

-For each table involved in the SQL query, the TiDB optimizer during the physical optimization used to choose one from the following three access methods based on the cost estimation:
+For each table involved in the SQL query, the TiDB optimizer during the physical optimization used to choose one of the following three access methods based on the cost estimation:

-- `TableScan`: Scan the table data, with `_tidb_rowid` as the key.
+- `TableScan`: Scans the table data, with `_tidb_rowid` as the key.
-- `IndexScan`: Scan the index data, with the value of the index column as the key.
+- `IndexScan`: Scans the index data, with the index column values as the key.
-- `IndexLookUp`: Get the `_tidb_rowid` set from the index, with the value of the index column as the key.
-Then retrieve the corresponding data rows of the tables.
+- `IndexLookUp`: Gets the `_tidb_rowid` set from the index, with the index column values as the key, and then retrieves the corresponding data rows of the tables.

-These methods allow to use one index per table only.
-In some cases, the execution produced is not optimal.
+The above methods can use only one index per table.
+In some cases, the selected execution plan is not optimal.
 For example:

 {{< copyable "sql" >}}